theroyakash/self_driving_car/README.md

 ![screenshot](./Self%20Driving%20Car/sources/tensorboard.png)

-Running it for a few hundred thousand episodes like 200,000 to 500,000 will enable us to see anything decent, provided your computer doesn't blows-up.
+Running it for a few hundred thousand episodes like 200,000 to 500,000 will enable us to see anything decent, provided your computer doesn't blow-up.